 Call us on (03) 9557 9113 or use our contact form to make a confidential appointment.

-Let’s work together to overcome excessive drinking and put you in control of your life again.
+Don’t let uncontrollable drinking continue to rule your life and put it in jeopardy.
+Let’s work together to endeavour to help you overcome excessive drinking and put you in control of your life again.

 How long will treatment take?